Addressing Social Isolation in Primary Care using Digital Patient Engagement

 We will opportunistically recruit at least 20 primary care providers across Canada to deploy CPIN.
 Providers will use CPIN to send outreach messages and questionnaires to their adult patients, capturing data on patient experiences with healthcare integration, preferred sources of health information, unmet information needs, and engagement with tailored health messages.

+A sub-study will focus on CPIN’s potential to reduce social isolation in seniors by connecting patients with community resources.
+Eligible patients will be recruited from 20 practices in the Ontario province, including the Archipel and Grand River Ontario Health Teams.
 Practices will be financially compensated for their involvement in the project.
 Focus groups with patients and advisory groups will inform the design and evaluation of health messages.
 Providers will complete surveys on CPIN’s utility, and qualitative data will be analyzed using thematic analysis.
 Quantitative survey data will be analyzed descriptively and compared by patient characteristics, aggregated across providers.

 Expected Outcomes